AckerlyXu/heima/articles/azure-resource-manager/resource-group-overview.md

 When creating a resource group, you need to provide a location for that resource group.
 You may be wondering, "Why does a resource group need a location?
 And, if the resources can have different locations than the resource group, why does the resource group location matter at all?"
 The resource group stores metadata about the resources.
 Therefore, when you specify a location for the resource group, you are specifying where that metadata is stored.
 For compliance reasons, you may need to ensure that your data is stored in a particular region.

 ## <a name="resource-providers"></a> Resource providers
 Each resource provider offers a set of resources and operations for working with an Azure service.
 For example, if you want to store keys and secrets, you work with the **Microsoft.KeyVault** resource provider.
-This resource provider offers a resource type called **vaults** for creating the key vault, and a resource type called **vaults/secrets** for creating a secret in the key vault.
+This resource provider offers a resource type called **vaults** for creating the key vault.

 Before getting started with deploying your resources, you should gain an understanding of the available resource providers.
 Knowing the names of resource providers and resources helps you define resources you want to deploy to Azure.